Welcome to Therapeutic Tai Chi with Adrian

 Who we are

 Adrian VanKeuren brings over 900 hours of combined classroom and teaching experience in Tai Chi.
-She is a certified Tai Chi instructor and teaches at the Tai Chi Dojo and holds additional classes at The Sanctuary Wellness Center.
+She is a certified Tai Chi instructor and teaches at the Tai Chi Dojo and holds additional classes at The Sanctuary Wellness Center and Lykens Chiropractic.
+Adrian also holds professional status with the American Tai Chi and Qigong Association.

 Tai Chi is better than the best Vitamin!